wp-plugins/exec-php/readme.txt

 * Information about which users are allowed to execute PHP with the current security settings (for WordPress 2.1 or higher)
 * Configurable user warnings for inappropriate blog and user settings (for WordPress 2.1 or higher)
 * Restrict execution of PHP code in posts and pages to certain users by using roles and capabilities
-* Update notifications through the 'Plugins' menu in WordPress if a new version of the Exec-PHP is available (for WordPress 2.3 or higher)
+* Update notifications through the 'Plugins' menu in WordPress if a new version of the Exec-PHP plugin is available (for WordPress 2.3 or higher)
 * Internationalization support (english and german included, many more available)
 * Comes with documentation